przchojecki/langlands/README.md

 ## Core sources for Goal 1 (Gaitsgory proof series)

-The “proof of GLC” is organized by Gaitsgory’s project page and a **five-paper series**:
+The “proof of GLC” is organized by Gaitsgory’s project page and a **five-paper series** (in tools folder):

 - Project page (index):
   https://people.mpim-bonn.mpg.de/gaitsgde/GLC/